dylan-lang/opendylan/documentation/building-with-duim/source/improve.rst

 layout in the ``task-layout`` pane actually contains a number of sub-layouts.
 If you wanted, each one of these sub-layouts could be defined as a separate pane within the frame definition.
-Note, however, that you only have to “activate” the top-most layout; there should only be one use of the ``layout`` option.
+Note, however, that you only have to "activate" the top-most layout; there should only be one use of the ``layout`` option.

 Similarly, you are free to use whatever programming constructs you like